emilianobonassi/rentable-protocol/README.md

     - if payment token is Ether, renter must pay `pricePerSecond*duration`
     - if payment token is ERC20 or ERC1155, renter must have an amount equals to `pricePerSecond*duration` and approve Rentable to transfer it
   - Renter receives a `WRentable`
+  - Renter receives the original NFT in its own `SimpleWallet` (cannot withdraw, only interact on owner approved protocols/methods)

 ## Requirements